Non-Disclosure Agreement (NDA) Form Template

 To provide you with a structured and professional document, we’ve based our NDA form template on a model contract developed by the German Chamber of Commerce.
 This sample agreement outlines clear confidentiality terms and obligations, making it an excellent reference for drafting legally sound agreements.
 You can use this example of an NDA form as-is or customize it to fit your specific business needs.

-What is an NDA Form
+What Is an NDA Form?

-• Partnerships and mergers – Protecting company data when collaborating with external entities.
+• Partnerships and mergers: Protecting company data when collaborating with external entities.

-• Client relationships – Keeping private information secure in consulting, legal and financial industries.
+• Client relationships: Keeping private information secure in consulting, legal and financial industries.

-Standard Non-Disclosure Agreement Form
+Standard NDA Form

 1. Identifying the Parties

-2. Definition of Confidential Information
+2. Clarification of Protected Information

-3. Confidentiality Obligations
+3. Confidentiality Duties

-The party receiving the information commits to the following:
+The party receiving the information undertakes to:

-• Refrain from sharing protected data with third parties.
+• refrain from sharing protected data with third parties

-• Use the information solely for the agreed purpose.
+• use the information solely for the agreed purpose

 4. Exclusions